 Amongst young teenagers, "the likelihood of having ever used drugs is strongly related to smoking experience: 63% of regular smokers had used drugs, compared with only 1% of those who had never smoked".
 With drinking the statistics are also similar and cyclic: 44% of young teenagers who drink also get involved in drugs, compared with only 1% of children who don't drink.
 And importantly, in case it is doubted that all these factors propagate one another, "virtually no children who had never smoked or drunk had ever used drugs".

-Tobacco companies have received bad publicity recently after a series of exposÚs, resulting from their manipulation of scientific studies into the ill-effects of smoking.
+Tobacco companies have received bad publicity recently after a series of exposés, resulting from their manipulation of scientific studies into the ill-effects of smoking.
 Some studies were paid for by the companies to reach doctored conclusions32, and others were suppressed.
 Not only this, but they have resisted attempts to regulate advertising aimed at children, and have continued to use bad practices abroad even when they are outlawed or regulated at home.
 In other words, they have been evading the law, intentionally leading people into the habit, and failing to inform users of the risks of their product.
-The World Health Organisation says that most users do not understand the risks.
+The tobacco industry is largely successful - the World Health Organisation says that most users do not understand the risks.

 “The numbers of smokers in China, India and other developing countries is continuing to grow, as addiction spreads faster than information.
 Hence the determination of almost everybody involved in global public health to escalate the war on smoking.
 Over 150 countries have already ratified the Framework Convention on Tobacco Control, which requires countries to take a range of anti-smoking measures.
 Last July negotiators agreed on international norms for banning smoking in public places.”